 Double Trouble Village was typical of company towns built in the Pine Barrens.
 These isolated communities were entirely self-sufficient and totally dependent on the success of the particular industry.
 The restored sawmill and cranberry packing house contain nearly intact equipment.
 Those two buildings were the focus of life and work in the village, which also includes a late 19th century one room schoolhouse, general store, bunk house, cook house, shower house, maintenance shop, pickers’ cottages and the foreman’s house.
 The restored sawmill and cranberry packing house are open during guided village tours, while the remaining buildings have been adaptively reused or are not restored and are closed.

 The village was purchase by the State of New Jersey in 1964 to help protect the Cedar Creek watershed.
 The Double Trouble Historic District was placed on the State Register of Historic Places in 1977 and on the National Register in 1978.

 There are no picnic tables located in the park.
-Cooking grills, fires, swimming, camping, and alcoholic beverages are prohibited.
-Organized activities may require a Special Use Permit – contact the Island Beach State Park office at 732-793-0506 for details.
+Cooking grills, fires, swimming, camping and alcoholic beverages are prohibited.
+Organized activities and all commercial activities require a Special Use Permit.
+Contact the Brendan T. Byrne office at 609-726-1191 for details and permit application.